 Leave it to a Hong Kong studio to make a Women in Prison-Horror film.
 Among the cast of 1990's Jail House Eros aka Haunted Jail, is busty B-movie icon Amy Yip.
 (No need to point out which one she is on the poster at left.)
 More tongue-in-cheek than the usual WIP films, this one has Amy and company being terrorized by the ghost of their former warden.

 The producers of 1997's Scorpion's Revenge made sure to let it be know that they were the same guys who were bringing us the popular Zero Woman series of the same era.
 This film was a continuation of the 1970s "Female Prisoner Scorpion" franchise (see above) but the subsequent entries without Meiko Kaji didn't achieve the same cult status as the original four.
-The above poster features star Yoko Saito, who not only bears a striking resemblance to 90s Japanese B-cinema icon, Cheiko Shiratori (whom I would have loved to see in one of these roles), she also resides in the "Whatever Happened to ..?" file, alongside her.
+The poster at right features star Yoko Saito, who not only bears a striking resemblance to 90s Japanese B-cinema icon, Cheiko Shiratori (whom I would have loved to see in one of these roles), she also resides in the "Whatever Happened to ..?" file, alongside her.

 The lone Thai-made film in this entry, Final Detention (2003) involves ladies on an island penal colony who undergo some unusual forms of "rehabilitation" that serves only to please the sadistic guards.
 Seeing it as their only option to ever leave to island alive, the girls undertake a risky escape.
 Thai-based Japanese actress Yoko Takano, who stars in this one, took a public blood test in 2003 to put an end to gossip that she had contracted the AIDS virus, as a Thai entertainment tabloid had reported.